Skip to main content

 If you were educated outside Canada, you need an ECA to have your credentials recognized for Express Entry.
 An ECA verifies that your foreign degree, diploma, or certificate is authentic and equivalent to a Canadian standard.
 Designated organizations include:

-• World Education Services (WES) — most commonly used
+• World Education Services (WES), most commonly used

 • International Credential Evaluation Service (ICES)

-• Comparative Education Service (CES) — University of Toronto
+• Comparative Education Service (CES): University of Toronto

-• Medical Council of Canada (MCC) — for physicians only
+• Medical Council of Canada (MCC), for physicians only

-• National Nursing Assessment Service (NNAS) — for nurses
+• National Nursing Assessment Service (NNAS), for nurses

-Want a personalized CRS optimization strategy?
+Want a detailed CRS breakdown?

 Frequently Asked Questions